SchmidtDSE/afscgap/paper/paper.md

 $$CPUE_{species} = \frac{m_{species}}{A_{swept}}$$

-Metrics like CPUE need "absence data" (hauls in which the species was not recorded) and this package can efficiently infer those results [@notebook].
+Metrics like CPUE need "absence data" or hauls in which the species was not recorded.
+This package can efficiently infer those results [@notebook].

 ## Broad accessibility
-Though the `afscgap` Python package makes GAP catch data more accessible, size and complexity complicates comparative analysis between species, years, and/or geographic areas [@notebook].
+Though the `afscgap` Python package makes GAP catch information more accessible, the data's size and complexity complicates comparative analysis between species, years, and/or geographic areas [@notebook].
 Without deep developer experience, it may still be difficult to get started even with scientific background.
 To address a broader audience, this project offers visualization on top of `afscgap` with CSV and Python code export as a bridge to further analysis.

 # Functions
 This project improves accessibility of GAP data and offers approachable tools to kickstart analysis.